About Food Voyageur

 I Develop my own recipes either recipes that I have carried while I was working as a chef or from my hotel school in France or through trial and error.

-Because of my background and experience and not forgetting travel, I am able to recreate any type of cuisines and flavours.
+Because of my background and experience and not forgetting travel, I am able to recreate any type of cuisine and flavours.

 I truly love what I do and I cannot imagine anything else that I would rather do.